qdm12/blockchain-course/Essentials/BinaryBitsBytes/readme.md

 [![On Off Fingers](images/2fingers.png)]()

 We use 0, 1, 2, ..., 9.
 Computers use this way less fashion **0** and **1**.

-That's because electricity is easily turned off or on, matching the 0 or the 1.
+That's because electricity is easily turned **off** or **on**, matching the 0 or the 1.

+Having an *OFF* (0) and *ON* (1) state is also more **error resistant** than higher bases such as decimal.
-Plus you can surprisingly do pretty much everything with a lot of 0s and 1s.
+Plus you can surprisingly do *pretty much everything* with a lot of *0s* and *1s*.

-Going a bit more in depth, a computer is made of these:
+Going a bit more in depth, a computer's brain is made of these:

 [![Large transistor](images/transistor_large.png)]()

 That's a transistor we now use for example in *electronic toys*.

-Transistors work thanks to physics and chemistry...
+Just so you know, transistors work thanks to physics and chemistry somehow

 [![Large transistor](images/transistor_scheme.png)]()